US would intervene with military to defend Taiwan, Biden says

 Biden's comments came just before he formally launched a long-anticipated Indo-Pacific trade pact that excludes Taiwan.

-White House national security adviser Jake Sullivan confirmed Sunday that Taiwan isn't among the governments signed up for the Indo-Pacific Economic Framework, which is meant to allow the US to work more closely with key Asian economies on issues like supply chains, digital trade, clean energy and anticorruption.
+White House national security adviser Jake Sullivan confirmed on Sunday that Taiwan isn't among the governments signed up for the Indo-Pacific Economic Framework, which is meant to allow the US to work more closely with key Asian economies on issues like supply chains, digital trade, clean energy and anti-corruption initiatives.
 The inclusion of Taiwan would have irked China.

 Sullivan said the US wants to deepen its economic partnership with Taiwan on a one-to-one basis.